Reviewer Telemetry Packet

 Open raw fileReviewer Telemetry Packet

-This packet is the shortest reviewer-safe route into the data, runtime, and hosted-read story behind PrivateDAO.
+This packet is the shortest reviewer-first route into the data, runtime, and hosted-read story behind PrivateDAO.

 It is intentionally evidence-bound: